Ellis8462/Gym-website/README.md

 ## 3. Technologies

+### Languages used in this project

-HTML - The main language I use for this website is HTML which is the foundation and the structure of the website.
+* HTML - The main language I use for this website is HTML which is the foundation and the structure of the website.

-CSS - This language I also mainly used to style my html elements to make them look more visually appealing to users that navigate my website.
+* CSS - This language I also mainly used to style my html elements to make them look more visually appealing to users that navigate my website.

+### Tools used in the project

-Bootstrap - I used Bootstrap to make responsive layouts which help on adapt to different screen sizes.
+* [Bootstrap](https://getbootstrap.com/) - I used Bootstrap to make responsive layouts which help on adapt to different screen sizes.

-Google Fonts - Google fonts helps me to customise texts making them suitable for my website.
+* [Google Fonts](https://fonts.google.com/) - Google fonts helps me to customise texts making them suitable for my website.
 They provide me with more options for font customization.

-Balsamiq Wireframes - Used to create wireframes to help plan the structure of my website.
+* [Balsamiq Wireframes](https://balsamiq.com/) - Used to create wireframes to help plan the structure of my website.

-GitHub - I use GitHub to store source code as well as keeping track on tasks.
+* [GitHub](https://github.com/) - I use GitHub to store source code as well as keeping track on tasks.

-Git- Git is a software that allows me to send my code to GitHub to store.
+* [Git](https://git-scm.com/) - Git is a software that allows me to send my code to GitHub to store.

+* [FontAwesome](https://fontawesome.com/) - I used this for icons to make the website more visually appealing.

 ## 4. Features

+### Whole site

+#### **Nav bar**

+#### Hero Section

+**Mobile**

+**Tablet**

+**Desktop**

 ## 5. Testing & Bugs